| | |

 • Preheat the oven to 200°F and place a cooling rack on a rimmed baking sheet.

 • Mix cornmeal, flour, baking powder, sugar and salt together.
 Work the shortening into the dry ingredients with a pastry blender or fork.
-Add the milk and stir gently; stir in the egg until the mixture is smooth.
+Add the milk and stir gently; add the beaten egg and stir until the mixture is smooth.

-• Insert a toothpick into the end of each wiener, leaving about one inch of toothpick exposed.
+• Insert a toothpick into the end of each little smokie or hot dog, leaving about one inch of toothpick exposed.

 mini hot dogs

-• Dip each wiener by the toothpick into the cornmeal batter.
-Using a butter knife, spread the batter over the wiener so it is evenly covered.
+• Dip each little smokie or hot dog by the toothpick into the cornmeal batter.
+Using a butter knife, spread the batter over the little smokies or hot dogs so it is evenly covered.

-• Gently drop the wiener into the hot oil and cook for about 3 minutes or until golden brown.
+• Gently drop the little smokie or hot dog into the hot oil and cook for about 3 minutes or until golden brown.

-• Remove from oil and drain on paper towels.
-Transfer to the baking sheet with a rack and place in the oven while you fry the remaining corn dogs.
+• Remove them from the oil and drain on paper towels.
+Transfer to the prepared baking sheet and place it in the oven while you fry the remaining corn dogs.

-• Serve the mini corn dogs warm with yellow or honey mustard.
+• Serve the mini corn dogs warm with mustard or dipping sauce.

 Nutrition